-"You shall give the relatives, the needy and the homeless their ‘haqahu’ (decreed right), but do not be excessive, extravagant.
-The extravagant are brethren of the devils, and the devil is unappreciative of his Lord.
-Even if you have to turn away from them, as you pursue the mercy of your Lord, you shall treat them in the nicest manner.
-You shall not keep your hand stingily tied to your neck, nor shall you foolishly open it up, lest you end up blamed and sorry" 17:26-29
+"You shall give the relatives 'haqahu' (their due), as well as the needy and the homeless yet do not squander wastefully.
+The squanderers are brothers to the devils and the devil is a rejecter of his Lord.
+If you have to turn away from them, seeking the mercy from your Lord which you desire, still speak to them nicely.
+Do not keep your hand tied to your neck, nor shall you fully extend it, lest you end up blaming yourself and regretful."
+17:26-29

 As mentioned above, these words speak of the obligatory Zakat and therefore the following words are very significant:

-"You shall not keep your hand stingily tied to your neck, nor shall you foolishly open it up, lest you end up blamed and sorry"
+"Do not keep your hand tied to your neck, nor shall you fully extend it, lest you end up blaming yourself and regretful."

-We must meditate on these words for a while and then pose the following question: If God had actually set a fixed percentage (e.g. 2.5%) for the payment of the Zakat (due alms), would He command us not to be stingy nor too extravagant?
-The words do not be stingy nor too extravagant indicate that the percentage is NOT fixed, but is flexible and that it has been left to each individual's means.
+We must meditate on these words for a while and then pose the following question: If God had actually set a fixed percentage (as the 2.5%) for the payment of the Zakat (due alms), would God command us "Do not keep your hand tied to your neck" nor "fully extend it"?
+These words can only mean that the percentage is NOT fixed, but is flexible and that it has been left to each individual's means.

 7- The importance of Zakat